Content

 If you ride rather infrequently, and not at full throttle, it may be that normal bicycle tires are absolutely sufficient.
 Even if you only ride on well-paved roads and in dry conditions, simple tires will suffice.

 Weight also plays a role.
-A light rider on a "light e-bike" might be able to save the investment, especially if the bike is used infrequently and only for short distances.
+A light rider on a "light e-bike" might save the investment, especially if the bike is used infrequently and only for short distances.

 Therefore, our conclusion: If …